AdaCore/spark2014/docs/lrm/source/subprograms.rst

 analysis and proof models used by the tools which assume that different names represent different entities.
-In general, it is not possible or is difficult to deduce that two names refer to the same object and problems arise when one of the names is used to update the object.
+In general, it is not possible or is difficult to deduce that two names refer to the same object (although renaming declarations are not problematic in |SPARK|) and problems arise when one of the names is used to update the object.

 A common place for aliasing to be introduced is through the actual parameters and between actual parameters and global variables in a procedure call.
 Extra verification rules are given that avoid the possibility of aliasing through actual parameters and global variables.
 A function is not allowed to have side-effects and cannot update an actual parameter or global